phellonchen/X-LLM/README.md

 > 🚀 **X-LLM** aligns multiple **frozen** single-modal encoders and a **frozen** large language model (**ChatGLM**) through **X2L interfaces**, where **"X"** denotes the multi-modalities (image, speech, videos) and **"L"** denotes languages.
 By treating each modality as a "foreign language", X-LLM builds a Multimodal LLM with impressive multimodal chat abilities — sometimes exhibiting the behaviors of multimodal GPT-4 on unseen images and instructions.

-X-LLM is a **general multimodal LLM framework** that lets you incorporate diverse modalities into LLMs, for example:
+X-LLM is a **general multimodal LLM framework** that lets you incorporate diverse modalities into LLMs.

-- **Non-speech audio** — enabling the LLM to converse about audio content.
-- **Terminal device status** — enabling the LLM to control terminal devices.
-- ...and more.

 <p align="center">
   <img src="images/x-llm.png" width="95%" alt="X-LLM framework" /> <br>